RandyNorthrup/Clone-Website-to-Docker-Tool/README.md

 2. Playwright launches headless Chromium and begins exploring from the start URL.
 3. Each visited page's fully rendered DOM (`page.content()`) overwrites / creates the corresponding HTML file.
 4. Links (`<a href>`) inside the same origin are queued until the `--prerender-max-pages` limit is hit.
-5. If `--capture-api` is set, JSON/XHR responses with `Content-Type: application/json` are stored under `_api/` mirroring the path (adding `.json`).
+5. If `--capture-api` is set, matching API/XHR/fetch responses are stored under `_api/` mirroring the request path.
+By default only `application/json` is captured.
+Extend or narrow capture with `--capture-api-types` (comma or slash separated prefixes, e.g. `application/json,text/plain,text/csv`).
+Add `--capture-api-binary` to also persist common binary types (`application/pdf`, `application/octet-stream`, `image/*`, `audio/*`, `video/*`).
+Text responses are UTF‑8 written with a mapped extension; binary responses are written verbatim (fallback `.bin`).
+6. If `--capture-storage` is enabled, a snapshot of `localStorage` and `sessionStorage` for the page is written under `_storage/` with the same relative path as the HTML file but ending in `.storage.json` (e.g. `about/index.storage.json`).
-6. If a `--hook-script` is provided and exports `on_page(page, url, context)`, it is invoked before HTML extraction (ideal for login flows, expanding lazy content, or scraping single-page app states).
+7. If a `--hook-script` is provided and exports `on_page(page, url, context)`, it is invoked before HTML extraction (ideal for login flows, expanding lazy content, or scraping single-page app states).
+8. Unless `--no-url-rewrite` is specified, absolute occurrences of the origin (`https://host`) are rewritten to relative paths for better relocatability inside containers or alternate domains.
+9. The prerender queue stops when either the page limit is reached or there are no more same‑origin links/routes to process.
-7. Unless `--no-url-rewrite` is specified, absolute occurrences of the origin (`https://host`) are rewritten to relative paths for better relocatability inside containers or alternate domains.
+8. Unless `--no-url-rewrite` is specified, absolute occurrences of the origin (`https://host`) are rewritten to relative paths for better relocatability inside containers or alternate domains.

 ### Live Metrics